Vulnerability and power on networks: Experimental analysis

 The aim of the second experiment is to estimate the probability of being a regularizable or quasi-regularizable graph: how many graphs are regularizable?
 How many graphs are quasi-regularizable?
 Notice that, because of Theorem \ref{quasiregular}, a network is vulnerable if and only if it is not quasi-regularizable, hence the probability of finding a vulnerable network is the complement to 1 of the probability of finding a quasi-regularizable network.

 For this experiment, we generate a sample of Erd\H{o}s-R\'{e}nyi graphs, increasing the average node degree from 1 to 10.
 We use the model $G(n,p)$ of ER graphs, where $n$ is the number of nodes and $p$ is the probability of edges between vertices.
 The mean degree of a node in a $G(n,p)$ graph is $\langle k \rangle = p (n-1)$.
 We fix the number of nodes $n = 100$ and increase $p$ so that we obtain the mean degree sequence from $1$ to $10$.
+For each pair $(n,p)$, we generate a sample of 100 graphs according to the model $G(n,p)$ of ER graphs.
 For each graph in the sample, we check whether the graph is regularizable and, if not, whether it is quasi-regularizable.
 As it is clear from Figure \ref{reg-prob}, the frequency of quasi-regularizable graphs and that of regularizable graphs increase as the mean node degree $\langle k \rangle$ grows.
 More precisely, when $\langle k \rangle$ is low, both frequencies are negligible.
 As soon as $\langle k \rangle$ is sufficiently large, both frequencies start growing very rapidly.
 By way of example, when $n = 100$, the frequency of quasi-regularizable graphs is negligible as soon as $\langle k \rangle \leq 3$, it is significantly above 0 (14\%) when $\langle k \rangle = 4$, when $\langle k \rangle = 5$ almost half (48\%) of the graphs in the sample are quasi-regularizable, and as soon as $\langle k \rangle = 6$ more than three-quarters (77\%) of the sampled random networks are quasi-regularizable.
 For higher values of the mean node degree, the frequency of quasi-regularizable graphs is close to 100\%.
 As for regularizability, the frequency is negligible as soon as $\langle k \rangle \leq 5$.
 Graphs with $\langle k \rangle = 6$ have 21\% probability of being regularizable, those with $\langle k \rangle = 7$ have 50\% chance of being regularizable, while networks with $\langle k \rangle \geq 9$ are almost certainly regularizable.
 We notice, however, that these frequencies tend to become lower as soon as the number of nodes increases.

 We conjecture that there exists a transition phase of regularizability of networks that depends predominantly on the mean degree of the network.\footnote{A similar transition phase has been noticed for the giant component of networks: as soon as the mean degree of a node is higher than 1, a giant connected component including the majority of the graph nodes emerges \cite{N10}.} This seems reasonable with the benefit of hindsight.
 Recall that regularizability is the process of assigning weights to edges so that the resulting graph is regular.
 When the mean node degree is low, nodes have few incident edges, hence the process of regularizability is hampered.
 However, as soon as node degrees grow, there are many more possibilities of assigning weights to edges, significantly increasing the probability of success of the regularizability process.
 Finally, when node degrees are sufficiently large, there are so many possible weight assignments that the graph is almost certainly regularizable.